What is the European Green Deal?

 Are the objectives set by the European Green Deal really achievable?

-On some aspects of the Green Deal, several major obstacles remain:
+On some aspects of the Green Deal, several major blockages persist:

-The ambition of certain measures : in parallel with the difficulty of finding a consensus at 27, it is clear that there are some texts whose ambition seems insufficient to really achieve the objectives.
-For certain sectors such as mobility or the circular economy, the Green Deal remains quite unclear as to the measures to be put in place.
+The ambition of some measures: in parallel with the difficulty of finding a consensus among 27, it must be acknowledged that there are some texts whose ambition seems insufficient to really achieve the objectives.
+For some sectors such as mobility or the circular economy, the Green Deal remains quite vague about the measures to be implemented.

-Obstacles to the implementation of the plan : the success of the European Green Deal lies in its concrete implementation, even though it is the most uncertain part: difficulty in finding a consensus at 27, trilogue negotiations, blocking between the various Member States on certain texts etc. In France, Emmanuel Macron has just asked for a regulatory break for the green industry, a decision strongly criticized by environmental protection associations and trade unions.
+Implementation obstacles: The success of the European Green Deal lies in its concrete implementation, which is also the most uncertain part: difficulty in finding a consensus among 27 countries, trilogue negotiations, blockages between the different Member States on certain texts, etc. In France, Emmanuel Macron has just asked for a regulatory pause for the green industry, a decision strongly criticized by environmental protection associations and unions.

-To illustrate the difficulty in implementing this plan, let's take the example of the key freight transport sector.
-To decarbonize this sector that emits a lot of GHGs, there is a long way to go.
-According to the Organization for Economic Cooperation and Development (OECD), the demand for road freight should double by 2050, even though this sector should ideally reach 90% fewer greenhouse gas emissions by 2040.
+To illustrate the difficulty of implementing this plan, let's take the example of the key sector of freight transport.
+Decarbonizing this sector, which is a major emitter of greenhouse gases, is a long road.
+According to the Organisation for Economic Co-operation and Development (OECD), road freight demand is expected to double by 2050, while this sector should ideally achieve a 90% reduction in greenhouse gas emissions by 2040.

-Financing the Green Deal : the Institute of Climate Economy (I4CE) says that to follow the trajectory set by the National Low Carbon Strategy, much more money for the climate should be invested in France.
-According to Greenpeace France, the rescue of polluting industries makes it difficult to achieve the objectives set by the Green Deal and the funding allocated is not at all up to the level of the plan, which further limits its implementation.
+Green Deal financing: The Institute for Climate Economics (I4CE) states that to follow the trajectory set by the National Low Carbon Strategy, much more money for the climate needs to be invested in France.
+According to Greenpeace France, the rescue of polluting industries makes it difficult to achieve the objectives set by the Green Deal, and the funds allocated are not at all commensurate with the plan, which further limits its implementation.

-Although this Green Deal is far from perfect, it is clear that the EU's ambition and the progress made constitute an unprecedented mobilization at the European Union level on the subject of climate.
+Although this Green Deal is far from perfect, it must be acknowledged that the EU's ambition and the progress made constitute an unprecedented mobilization on the climate issue at the scale of the European Union.
 To be continued...

 {{newsletter-blog-3}}